leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

   ```
 - Closed Form Solution is computationally expensive when *n* is large (*n* equations, *n* unknowns).
 Thus, it's the reason why we use Gradient Descent.
 Even though Gradient Descent won't give us 100% accurate answer, it is able to give us good enough answer which fits the data pretty well.
 - Linear Regression Warnings:
-  - Linear Regression works best when the data is linear
+  - Linear Regression works best when the data is linear.
-  - Linear Regression is sensitive to outliers
+  - Linear Regression is sensitive to outliers.
 - Polynomial Regression
-- Regularization: Take the complexity of the model into account when calculating error
+- Regularization: Take the complexity of the model into account when calculating error.
-  - L1 Regularization: Add absolute values of the coefficients into the error
+  - L1 Regularization: Add absolute values of the coefficients into the error.
-  - L2 Regularization: Add the square of the coefficients into the error
+  - L2 Regularization: Add the square of the coefficients into the error.
-  - Regularization punishes complexity of the model
+  - Regularization punishes complexity of the model.
   - λ parameter:
     - Large λ punishes Complex model → Simple model wins
     - Small λ punishes Simple model → Complex model wins